daedon/Fooocus-API-XYZ/README.md

 ***
 #### Creating a new job
-To create a new job, run xyz with the new job name:
+To create a new job, simply run xyz with the new job name:
 ```bash
 cd Fooocus-API-XYZ
 python3 xyz.py newJobName